fdisk /dev/nvme0n1 nvme0n1 nvme0n1p1 nvme0n1p2 nvme0n1p3 nvme0n1p4 root@amphyction:/home/pau# fdisk /dev/nvme0n1 Welcome to fdisk (util-linux 2.37.2). Changes will remain in memory only, until you decide to write them. Be careful before using the write command. Command (m for help):

 Do the usual installation.
 If you are doing it from a USB drive, in my case it was sd1 and it was not mounted.

-First, download the UEFI file from your closest mirror.
+First, download the OpenBSD UEFI file from your closest mirror.
 In my case it is under snapshots, amd64, and it is called “BOOTX64.EFI”.

 # mv BOOTX64.EFI /boot/efi/EFI/BOOT/openbsdx64.efi